 sudo VBoxManage internalcommands converttoraw filename.vdi filename.img

-5. To Raw Write the image to your USB device, type the following.
+- Then use DD (Disk Dump) to raw write the image back to your USB device by typing the following.
 Again replacing filename with your file and sdX with your actual device.

 Warning: All content on the drive will be overwritten!